Ningyo: Siren-mermaids recorded by Europeans

 The Japanese Shogunate had acquired a copy of Johannes Jonston's Natural History in Dutch (1660) already by 1663, containing illustrations of the Western siren-mermaid.
 But it is not clear whether such "Dutch" (Rangaku, Western learning) images got widely disseminated in Japan before Ōtsuki Gentaku's Rokumotsu shinshi (六物新志), which digested this and other works on the topic of mermaid, with reproduced illustrations.

 By the late Edo Period (mid to late 19th century), the visual iconography of the ningyo came gradually to match the half-human half-fish of the European mermaid.

 Yao Bikuni

-One of the most famous folk stories involving ningyo (or rather the flesh of the human-fish), purports that a girl who ate it acquired everlasting youth and longevity, and became the nun Yao Bikuni (八百比丘尼) also read Happyaku Bikuni, living to the age of 800 years.
+One of the most famous folk stories involving ningyo (or rather the flesh of the human-fish), purports that a girl who ate it acquired everlasting youth and longevity, and became the nun Yao Bikuni (八百比丘尼)(ja) also read Happyaku Bikuni, living to the age of 800 years.
 (Note: Though she lived for 800 years in most versions, in some versions her lifespan is 200, 400, other number of years.

 She is also called Shira Bikuni/Shiro Bikuni (白比丘尼) by some sources.

 According to local legend in Okayama Prefecture, she was called Sennen Bikuni (千年比丘尼) and lived 1000 years.
 Hayashi Razan (Honchō jinjakō) relates the legend of Shira Bikuni (白比丘尼) who lived 400 years.)